After news article, 25 people donated teenage gifts to Sheriff's Santa

 The Sheriff's Santa program is one of the only gift-giving programs in the Floyd County area to offer toys for children up to age 16.
 Most children age out of programs like Toys for Tots at age 12.

 "People showed up in droves after they saw it in the paper," said Cliatt.
-She said almost 25 people stopped by the Floyd County jail to donate items that teenagers will need, like jackets, make-up kits, and others.
+She said almost 25 people stopped by the Floyd County jail to donate items that teenagers will need, like jackets, make-up kits.
 Cliatt said close to 200 teenagers were supported in this year's program.

-On Saturday morning, the Sheriff's office, who partnered with the Rome-Floyd Fire Department gathered at the Floyd County jail to distribute bicycles, jackets, make-up, and other Christmas gifts for its annual Sheriff's Santa program.
+The Sheriff's Office, in partnership with the Rome-Floyd Fire Department, gathered at the jail to distribute bicycles, jackets, make-up, and other Christmas gifts.
 There were three buildings at the jail where the floors were packed with bags of toys.

-From bicycles donated by Wal-mart, to basketballs and stuffed animals, the Floyd County community was overwhelmed with toys to give to those who are less fortunate.
+From bicycles donated by Walmart, to basketballs and stuffed animals, the program was overwhelmed with toys to give to those who are less fortunate.

-Amber Hibberts, who works at Dollar Tree, came to get gifts for her two children.
-One of her children is 14, and she is aged out of the Toys for Tots program.
+Amber Hibberts came to get gifts for her two children, one of which is 14 and has aged out of Toys for Tots.

 "A lot of people don't have a lot," she said.
 "It's a real blessing for them to do this for us.
 I don't make much, and that's why I signed up for Toys for Tots.
 (My kids) are going to feel great."